CyberTrackerConservation/ctdoc/_pages/smart/_user-manual-7.md

 After a package has been created in SMART Desktop, it must be installed by SMART Mobile.
 There are three ways to get a package to a device: USB cable, the internet or NFC (like Bluetooth).

 #### 7.1.1.
 USB cable
-SMART Mobile should already be [installed]({{ site.baseurl }}/smart/user-manual/#3-installation) on the device.
+SMART Mobile should already be installed (see section 3) on the device.
 Check out the section on installing SMART Mobile first.

 Connect the device to the PC using a USB cable.
 Make sure the device is configured to Transfer files and shows up in Windows Explorer as a device.
 If this does not happen, consult the troubleshooting section.
 <table>